tsuru/pool-recycle/README.md

 # Pool Recycle plugin for tsuru

-This plugin allows tsuru to recreate one entire pool based on IaaS templates associate with it.
+This plugin allows tsuru to re-create one entire pool based on IaaS templates associate with it.

 ## Dependencies
 You will need just admin permission in tsuru.